cbaggers/varjo/README.md

 ### Varjo

 Varjo is a Lisp to GLSL Language compiler.
-It currently only supports vertex & fragment shaders.

 Varjo has no OpenGL dependency as is designed to be itegrated into other projects, see CEPL for an example.